grimme-lab/qc2-teaching/doc/prog-scf.rst

 This Hartree-Fock program will use contracted Gaussian-type orbitals to expand the molecular orbitals in atomic orbitals.
-We will use an STO-6G basis set, *i.e.* we use the best representation of a Slater-type orbital by six primitive Gaussian-type orbitals.
+We will use an STO-6G basis set, *i.e.*, we use the best representation of a Slater-type orbital by six primitive Gaussian-type orbitals.

 This is the first time you will use an external library function, therefore